Download the PDF version of our marketing analysis guide 😉

 Slicing the data vertically by marketing channel shows us right away just how dependent on Facebook ads we are for acquisition: it drives over 70% of new users.
 It also tells us how relatively unimportant Google Adwords or the App Store are in comparison.

 Going deeper down to the end of the funnel is truly revealing.
-Despite driving the most new users, the low conversion rate means Facebook barely drives more customers than Twitter and the App Store.
+Despite driving the newest users, the low conversion rate means Facebook barely drives more customers than Twitter and the App Store.
 Google Adwords isn’t driving any customers.

 Of course at this stage it’s important to introduce marketing spend.
 If you’re dumping thousands of dollars into Facebook, you might be losing money on those 354 customers.
 If Twitter is relatively cheap, you might want to shift some of the budget that way.

-In my experience it’s also not unusual to see one channel to work exponentially better than all others.
-That’s why it’s so important to conduct this sort of full funnel analysis – so you know what to shut off and where to redirect the budget.
+In my experience with marketing analysis, it’s also not unusual to see one channel to work exponentially better than all others.
+That’s why it’s so important to conduct full funnel analysis – so you know what to shut off and where to redirect the budget.

 As well as segmenting by channel, you should also be segmenting by time.
 If each ‘funnel’ above represents a month’s worth of data, this business looks like it’ll be dead in a few months.